Harshitha-Gandikota/brain-tumor-detection/README.md

 1. Open the file Google collab.
 2. Change the runtime type to *T4 GPU*
 3. Run the 1st 4 cells expect the commented one.
-4. Before running the preparing the custom dataset.
+4. Before running the preparing the custom dataset. <br>
-     i. go to roboflow.com and sign in. ii. go to universe and select the brain tumor dataset. iii. click on download dataset. select the version- YOLOv8.
-Export it. iv. copy the displayed code.
+     i. go to roboflow.com and sign in.<br>
+     ii. go to universe and select the brain tumor dataset.<br>
+     iii. click on download dataset. select the version- YOLOv8.
+Export it.<br>
+     iv. copy the displayed code.<br>
 5. Paste it and run the cell.
 6. Run the cell in custom training.
 You change the epoch value as required.
 7. Run the cell in Validate Custom Model.